cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 of this trade-off and show that LithOS improves the Pareto frontier relative to prior mechanisms.

-Our evaluation uses a suite of representative neural-network workloads spanning compute-bound and memory-bound kernels, with both steady-state training loops and bursty inference traffic.
-We evaluate on modern NVIDIA datacenter GPUs with recent drivers and contrast LithOS against: (1) time slicing (TS), (2) MPS, (3) MIG configured to share the device across tenants, and (4) three research systems---[REEF](https://www.usenix.org/conference/nsdi23/presentation/wu), [TGS](https://www.usenix.org/conference/osdi22/presentation/han), and [Orion](https://doi.org/10.1145/3627703.3629578)---configured per their recommended settings.
-All systems run the same binaries.
+Our evaluation uses representative neural-network workloads (compute- and memory-bound), with steady-state training and bursty inference.
+We compare on modern NVIDIA datacenter GPUs against: (1) time slicing (TS), (2) MPS, (3) MIG partitions, and (4) [REEF](https://www.usenix.org/conference/nsdi23/presentation/wu), [TGS](https://www.usenix.org/conference/osdi22/presentation/han), and [Orion](https://doi.org/10.1145/3627703.3629578), all using the same binaries.

 ## Pushing the Pareto Frontier